What Is Prostate Cancer?

-The most common diseases of prostate are prostatitis and prostate tumour.
+The most common diseases of the prostate are prostatitis and prostate tumor.

-Tumour of prostate can be a benign or malignant one.
+- A tumor of the prostate can be a benign or malignant one.

 Prostate cancer passes roughly through four stages: